Corkscrewsonline.Com

 eyeing it up

-dealers including Wally (Fletcher Wallace).
-He overheard us
+including Wally (Fletcher Wallace).
+He overheard us talking about

-day to firstly visit the Ardingly antique fair & then on to Christies
+to firstly visit the Ardingly antique fair & then on to Christies to join in

 ZZZZZZZZZzzzz, dreaming of Christies